Feel Like I Have UTI But Test is Negative: Getting Medical Insights Right

 Key Insights:

-• Many conditions mimic UTI symptoms, including interstitial cystitis and yeast infections.
+Many conditions can mimic the symptoms of a UTI, including interstitial cystitis and yeast infections.

-• False negative UTI tests can occur due to low bacterial counts or diluted urine.
+False negative UTI tests (e.g., negative urine culture) can occur due to low bacterial counts or diluted urine.

 Why Do I Feel Like I Have a UTI but My Test Is Negative?